 Have you ever been injured at work, or wondered if your latest injury was work-related?
 In these cases, some employees will file a workers’ compensation claim; however, many do not.
 Many people choose not to file a workers’ compensation claim because they’re afraid their employer will fire them for doing so.
-At The Law Offices of Darwin F. Johnson, a reputable firm with top workers compensation lawyers in Atlanta, we encourage employees to file a claim for work-related injuries to procure the benefits you deserve to compensate for their injuries or illness.
+At The Law Offices of Darwin F. Johnson, a reputable firm with top workers' compensation lawyers in Atlanta, we encourage employees to file a claim for work-related injuries to procure the benefits you deserve to compensate for their injuries or illness.

 Can You Be Fired for Filing a Workers’ Compensation Claim?